 Campaigning for Forgotten Leaseholders

 Campaigning for better leasehold conditions is a slow and steady process of lobbying politicians and civil servants, generating publicity, building alliances with other organisations, responding to consultations, being present at key events and meetings.
-Under Bob’s Smytherman’s dynamic leadership, our profile has grown significantly in the last couple of years, with mentions in the Lords (even Bob’s Tweets got referenced! – see 12.47), appearances on radio and television, quotes in national papers, the establishment of a good relationship with the DCLG, and attracting the interest of university researchers doing projects on leasehold housing.
+Under Bob’s Smytherman’s dynamic leadership, our profile has grown significantly in the last few years, appearances on radio and television, quotes in national papers, the establishment of a good relationship with the Government.

 The campaign for better leasehold also NEEDS YOU.
 The more people that bombard MPs and Lords with letters, the more they will listen.